 Houston needs to worry about their future at QB.
-Bill O'Brien drafted Tom Savage in the later rounds, and traded for Ryan Mallett, but with a defense and a running game that can contend now do they have the time to wait?
+Bill O'Brien draft Tom Savage in the later rounds but with a defense and a running game that can contend now do they have the time to wait?
 They also need a replacement at WR for Andre Johnson who will be 34 years old next summer and is looking to skip town, not wanting to wait through a rebuilding phase on offense.
-Also a free agent, Derek Newton has been terrible this season and Houston will likely replace him at some point.

 Notable 2014 Draft picks: Jimmie Ward, Carlos Hyde, Marcus Martin, Chris Borland, Brandon Thomas, Bruce Ellington

-The biggest issues the 49ers are likely to face is at wide receiver and cornerback.
+The biggest issue the 49ers are likely to face is at WR.
 Michael Crabtree will be an oft-injured free agent and Anquan Boldin will turn 35 years old at the start of the 2015 season.
-In the secondary Chris Culliver and Perrish Cox are liabilities.
+They also need upgrades at cornerback.